- Writing a response to a complaint takes time and careful thought.

 - A thorough, detailed first response should help to minimise further correspondence from the complainant.

-- It should also help to avoid dento-legal complications, such as a claim or escalating the complaint to a third party like the GDC.
+- It should also help to avoid dento-legal complications, such as a claim or escalating the complaint to a third party like the ombudsman or Dental Complaints Service.

 Notifying the DDU

 If you receive a written or oral complaint, it's important to let us know immediately.
 Careful complaint handling in the early stages can be crucial in achieving a satisfactory outcome for all parties.